Here’s a smart hairbrush with a built-in microphone from Withings and L’Oreal

 The bizarre beauty product has a whole bunch of sensors baked in to create a quantified analysis of the user’s hair, because, “According to a report published by L’Oréal scientists, forceful hair brushing has been proven to cause hair damage, including breakage and split ends.”
 Hard to argue with results like that.

 There’s an on-board microphone designed to listen to brushing patterns, “providing insights into manageability, frizziness, dryness, split ends and breakage.”
-There are also sensors for measuring the force applied to the scalp, an accelerometer and gyroscope to analyze brushing patters and conductivity sensors for measuring dampness.
+There are also sensors for measuring the force applied to the scalp, an accelerometer and gyroscope to analyze brushing patterns and conductivity sensors for measuring dampness.

-All of that gets beamed to a connected app via Bluetooth, which cross references environmental considerations like humidity, temperature and wind to offer recommendations and a “hair quality score.”
+All of that gets beamed to a connected app via Bluetooth, which cross-references environmental considerations like humidity, temperature and wind to offer recommendations and a “hair quality score.”

 The brush does actually appear destined for retail, arriving mid-year for $200.